Structure of the CRA

 The CRA is one of the oldest residents’ associations in Joburg.
 It was originally formed in 1937 and renamed in the 1970’s.
 Its current form and constitution were adopted in 2002 and in 2015 Dunkeld West joined the Association.
 It covers Craighall Park, Craighall and Dunkeld West – the residential streets west of Jan Smuts.
 Our aim is the betterment of our neighbourhood and community as a whole.

-The Executive Committee is made up of no more than 15 CRA Members who are voted in at the Annual General Meeting (AGM) by Members, according to the CRA Constitution.
-Alternatively, the Members of the Executive Committee can appoint a CRA Member, either to fill a casual vacancy or as an addition to their number if the number of Executive Committee Members is less than 15.
-At the first Executive Committee meeting after an AGM a Chairperson, Vice-Chairperson, Treasurer and Secretary are selected.
+The CRA Committee is made up of no more than 15 CRA Members who are voted in at the Annual General Meeting (AGM) by Members, according to the CRA Constitution.
+Alternatively, the Members of the Committee can appoint a CRA Member, either to fill a casual vacancy or as an addition to their number if the number of Committee Members is less than 15.
+At the first Committee meeting after an AGM a Chairperson, Vice-Chairperson, Treasurer and Secretary are selected.
 For further details see the CRA Constitution.

 This portfolio is divided into two areas:

 Deals with CRA communication distributions to residents.